bors-ng/bors-ng/README.md

 *Repository contents*: Must be set to *Read-write* to be able to create merge commits.

 *Checks* must be set to *Read & write* to report a testing status (this is the newer version).
-Also must get *Check suite* events to integrate with CI systems that report their status via GitHub.
+Also must get *Check run* events to integrate with CI systems that report their status via GitHub.

 ### After you click the "Create" button